Understanding Mexico Vehicle Permits

 Vehicle Permit Costs

 Costs for the Mexico vehicle permits vary.
 Specific costs can be found on the Banjercito website.
-Currently, fees are $50 and under for cars, truck, and recreational vehicles.
+Currently, fees are $50 and under for cars, trucks, and recreational vehicles.
 In addition to the cost of the permit, drivers will also have to pay a deposit.
 The deposit varies in accordance with the year of the vehicle.
 It tends to be much more substantial than the cost of the permit itself.
 Mexico requires this deposit to ensure that drivers return their permit before leaving Mexico.
 If you do not return your permit, you risk losing your deposit.

 Other Important Information